 Import requirements from other tools/systems

-Perhaps you keep all of your requirements in a spreadsheet or in another tool.
-The ability to import these documents will expedite the process of getting those historical requirements into the new tool.
-Manually entering all of that information could take a lot of time.
+Perhaps you keep all of your requirements in a spreadsheet or a different tool.
+Importing these documents will expedite transferring those historical requirements into the new tool.
+However, manually entering all of that information could take a lot of time.

 Security and permissions

 Some requirements might contain classified information.
-A requirements tools should take security seriously.
-Do your homework and see how the company positions themselves as it pertains to security practices.
-Some projects are private, and some information needs to be accessed only by certain roles.
-Permissions or role based access control allows you to have your entire team in the tool without worry they have access to too much.
+A requirements tool should take security seriously.
+Do your homework and see how the company positions itself regarding security practices.
+Some projects could be private, with some information needing to be accessed only by specific roles.
+Permissions or role-based access control allows you to have your entire team in the tool without concern that they have access to too much.